shaman007/home-k3s/README.md

 * Matrix message server that actually works
 * Infrastructure things like Redis, MySQL, PostgresQL
 * Storage is NFS and it surprisingly reliable
+* Backup of mail, databases and redis

 ## ToDo
 * Mozilla sync instance
 * Bitwarden instance
 * Mastodon
-* Proper backup of the mail and databases
+* Minecraft backup

 Here are some notes so you don'to forget how it is installed.